 The reason I suggest you at least notice there is a chord change – and that in a way this influenced the example solo (bar 5, where the chord change occurs, starts from the note E) – because as you progress with your soloing as well as play over major and minor triads chord changes will start getting more importance.

-At this point, just notice that they’re something that shouldn’t be ignored, when you hear solos over different chord changes, but still play this example solo in the A minor pentatonic in it’s entire.
+At this point, just notice that they’re something that shouldn’t be ignored when you hear solos over different chord changes, but still play this example solo in the A minor pentatonic in its entirety.